 Bekabune ベカブネ or Beka ベカ- a one or two-person boat used in Tokyo Bay for shell fishing or gathering seaweed.
 The term might be used in other regions, as are the terms Beka, Kawabeka, and Noribeka.
-Bekabune are sometimes carried aboard larger Utasebune.
+Bekabune are sometimes carried aboard larger boats called Utasebune.

 Chabune 茶船 – a general term for a small boat used for transport on rivers during the Edo period; the name refers to a small riverboat used for selling food and drink (Funakagami).

-Chokibune 猪牙舟 – a small boat used as a river taxi during the Edo period.
+Chokibune 猪牙舟 – a river boat used as a water taxi during the Edo period.
 Most well know for carrying passengers to the pleasure district of Edo.
 Also known as a Sanyabune.